Linux Quick Start

 There are several different ways to get the browser:

 At the end of this process, you should have Google Chrome or Chromium installed.
-Verify that the version you are running is later than 6.0.444.0.

 Create these directories if they do not already exist: